dhemery/DHE-Modules/modules/curve-sequencer.md

         The sequencer advances to the next step when this step completes its full duration.
         The state of the _GATE_ is ignored.

+        Selecting this option
+        for a step in _SUSTAIN_ mode
+        disables the step.

     - _RISE:_
         If the _GATE_ rises